Whether we get divorced in our 20s or 60s, whether it happens quickly or it’s a long time coming, divorce can be devastating to our mental health.

 Personal appearance: Getting a new shirt or a fresh haircut might be just what the divorce doctor ordered.
 Maintaining your appearance benefits your confidence and may even help you move forward.
 Go get a pedicure or a hot shave, and turn off your stress for a while.

 Social and spiritual: Now’s a good time to pick up a daily devotional book, dig up a journal and reconnect with friends.
 Feed your spiritual self as much as possible, whether that means getting closer to your faith community or committing to daily meditation.
-Go to church, joins a support group, and take positive steps towards your new life.
+Go to church, join a support group, seek help from unhealthy addictions and take positive steps towards your new life.

 No matter how much pain you’re feeling during your divorce, take time to be kind to yourself.
 You deserve to move safely through the process of divorce and self-care can help assure you come out better on the other side.
 For more help in moving through the divorce process, contact us at (815) 600-8950.